shazz/RAMTOS/README.md

 - Removed CRC check for all supported TOS 2.06
 - Python tool to identify potential non-reloc addresses
 - MEMTOP patch
+- .ST and .MSA floppy image generation to load TOS from floppy at boot

 ### Prerequisites